 So how does Rhogam prevent this?
 When Rhogam is injected into a pregnant woman, it will seek out any red blood cells that express the Rh antigen (such as from her unborn or just-born child) and bind to them, essentially “hiding” them from her immune system.
 In this way, her body doesn’t detect they are present and won’t make antibodies.
 This means her next pregnancy won’t suffer from this potentially fatal complication.

-At any time in a pregnancy if she has vaginal bleeding
+- At any time in pregnancy if she has vaginal bleeding

 - The American Congress of Obstetricians/Gynecologists